exurd/roblox-discovery/README.md

 This project was initally created in response to the Asset Delivery API [becoming unavailable to unauthenticated users](https://devforum.roblox.com/t/creator-action-required-new-asset-delivery-api-endpoints-for-community-tools/3574403) with short notice.
 Grabbing what is available before the upcoming threat of [an asset privacy update](https://devforum.roblox.com/t/creator-action-required-new-asset-delivery-api-endpoints-for-community-tools/3574403/63) is now the project's main goal.
 The last time a ["privacy update"](https://devforum.roblox.com/t/update-changes-to-asset-privacy-for-audio/1715717) occurred, it caused massive amounts of historical audio to disappear.

-The name of this project is due to two reasons; `roblox-grab` was [already taken](https://github.com/ArchiveTeam/roblox-grab), and `-grab` does not inform on what the focus of this project is (maybe `discover-grab`, but I'm not feeling the vibes from that).
+The name of this project is due to two reasons; `roblox-grab` was [already taken](https://github.com/ArchiveTeam/roblox-grab), and `roblox-metadata-grab` doesn't really inform on what the focus of this repo is.
+TBH, `roblox-discovery-grab` is an okay compromise since `roblox-discovery-items` would need to exist as well.

 The [Roblox Fandom Wiki](https://roblox.fandom.com/wiki/ID) currently states there are 8 types of IDs: